 Certificate programs are designed to be stand-alone programs.
 Selected courses, however, may be eligible for transfer.
 Colleges and universities may recognize these courses for transfer, but decisions are made independently by the receiving institution.

 The graduate Certificate in Procurement & Contracts Management is designed to be a stand-alone certificate program.
-However, if you think you might be interested in pursuing a master’s degree at some point, please see the details related to our articulation agreement with Marymount University's M.S. in Leadership & Management.
-This agreement allows for the potential transfer of 18 credits.
-Students interested in pursuing degree programs with institutions other than Marymount are encouraged to contact those institutions for their specific policies on the acceptance of transfer credit.
+However, students interested in completing the certificate program and then pursuing degree programs with other institutions are encouraged to contact those institutions for their specific policies on the acceptance of transfer credit.

-This certificate focuses on the core competencies recognized by the NCMA that are needed to pass the CPCM exam.
-The CPCM exam is administered by NCMA.
+This certificates supports preparation for the NCMA Certified Federal Contract Manager (CFCM) and Certified Contract Management Associate (CCMA) certifications.
 In addition, credits earned from this program will help in satisfying the continuing professional education (CPE) requirement in obtaining certifications at NCMA.
 Please visit NCMA for certification requirements and qualifications.